ad12/ALCV-pipeline/README.md

 Please cite this paper if you use any component of this software.

-This software is copyrighted and may only be used for academic research.
+This software and all corresponding code is copyrighted and may only be used for academic research.
 COPYRIGHT (C) 2018 DUKE UNIVERSITY

-Released under GPL v2 License
+Released under GPL v2 License without permission for commercial use.

 ## Dependencies
 ### Python